zhongjhATC/AlbumCameraRecorder/README.md

 	     implementation 'com.github.zhongjhATC.AlbumCameraRecorder:imageedit:1.1.94X'
 	     // Supporting editing video use, currently only compression function, continue to add related functions, because the library uses ffmpeg, occupies a file size of 25M, according to the actual situation to choose whether to use implementation 'com.github.zhongjhATC.AlbumCameraRecorder:videoedit:1.1.94X'
-	     // Because the library uses mp4parser, which takes up a file size of about 300kb, choose whether to use it according to the actual situation implementation 'com.github.zhongjhATC.AlbumCameraRecorder:videomerge:1.1.94X'
 	}

 #### Step 3. gradle file to add configuration